christopherseaman/nix/home-manager/docker/dockerfile-README.md

 - To add more packages, add them to the appropriate installation commands
 - To remove packages, delete the corresponding installation lines
 - To change versions, update the version numbers in the download URLs
+- To use on x86_64 architecture, replace "arm64" with "amd64" in binary URLs and filenames

 ## Size Comparison